WilliTourt/ICP10111-Barometer-Lib/README.md

 ## Quick Example (STM32 / HAL)

 The following example demonstrates initialization, measurement, data conversion and altitude calculation.
 It assumes `hi2c1` is configured and `huart1` is used for debug output.
+(If you want to use FreeRTOS, please make sure to define `ICP_USE_FREERTOS` as true in `icp10111.h` and ensure FreeRTOS library is available)

 ```cpp
 #include <cstdio>